Marrnyula Mununggurr: Style

 Her print works are often identified by her meticulous cross-hatching pattern design on bark mediums, which embody the freshwaters and estuaries of her native land.
 Such patterns embody the network of waterways, ridges and hills of the landscape.
 It is also of note that this design is representative of the fish traps typically woven by women used to scoop up fish.
-Since the Ganybu exhibition in 2015, Marrnyula has been associated with innovative installations made up of multiple small barks.